-Clearwater Outfitters is a family run business and we take pride in providing you the hunt of your dreams.
-Our area is home to world class black bears and we work hard around the clock to get you one.
+Clearwater Outfitters is a family run business and we take pride in providing you a quality bear hunt.
+Our area is home to world class black bears and we work hard around the clock to get you on one.
 We also believe in having a good time and forming relationships with our clients.
 It is common to visit around the table or the fire, have a drink, tell stories and just have fun, that’s what bear camp is all about.

 Ken took a step back from the bear business as he is very busy running the Evergreen Resort Lodge, as well as fish and waterfowl guiding.
 Ken was a bear outfitter and guide for over 20 years.
 Often Ken will still guide for Clearwater Outfitters today.
 If you are lucky enough to have Ken as your guide you are in very good hands.

 Mark Kobelka who is Ken’s son and Josh’s dad, is also a guide and outfitter and he too has been guiding for black bears for over 20 years.
 In addition to bear guiding, Mark is also an experienced waterfowl and fishing guide.
 Mark is an avid hunter himself, hunting deer, moose, and elk.
 When you come to Clearwater Outfitters you will be in very good hands, hunting with people who are knowledgeable, personable and work hard for you.

 Your stay may differ slightly depending on if you are staying at the lodge or our tent camp, but the days are generally pretty similar.
 Once you arrive we will provide you with all accommodations and transportation.
 The first day of your arrival we usually like to visit and get to know each other better.
 We want to know what you are expecting from your hunt so we can put you on the right baits and bears.
 Next, we will go over how to judge the size of bears and have a safety meeting so everyone is on the same page.